yduan1115/ChronoPreH/README.md

 (2) Categorical variable

-For categorical variables, we used slightly different models, because many models used in continuous variables are not applicable here.
-We have 5 models for categorical variable, not very much, but I think is decent, in the future there can be more.
+For categorical variables, I used slightly different models, because many models used in continuous variables are not applicable here.
+I have 5 models for categorical variable, not very much, but I think is decent, in the future there can be more.

 The script file is in R/FitCat.R, and this argument is named "FitCat".